List of Foods To Avoid With Fibromyalgia & What To Eat

 Why diet matters for fibromyalgia

 Fibromyalgia does not have a single known cause, but research shows that diet can influence how symptoms appear each day.
 Some foods may worsen inflammation, disrupt sleep, or increase fatigue, while others may support steadier energy, better mood, and overall quality of life.
-Since everyone responds differently, paying attention to your diet can be a useful way to uncover patterns and manage flare-ups more effectively.
+Since everyone responds differently, paying attention to your diet can be a useful way to uncover patterns and manage fibromyalgia flare-ups more effectively.

 List of foods to avoid with fibromyalgia